Avenida de República, nº 56 B, 1050-196 Lisbon

 • Eligibility criteria for NHR 2.0 is more strict, focusing on high-value activities and professions, including university professors, researchers, and individuals involved in high-tech industries.

-• For those who initiated steps like signing a lease or employment contract by December 31, 2023, a transitional window in 2024 allows qualification under the old NHR rules.
+• A transitional window during 2024 allowed people who had initiated steps (signing a lease or employment contract) by December 31, 2023 to qualify under the old NHR rules.
+That window is now closed.

 • With NHR 2.0, benefits now differ regionally, offering unique incentives for becoming tax residents in Madeira or the Azores Islands.
 This regional approach aims to spread economic impact evenly across Portugal.